 Ramona “GFi” Azween and the girls from TYLOO.fe outclass BTR.Esports 2-0 in the Legion of Valkyries female CS:GO event

 The Lenovo Legion of Valkyries was this season’s female-only from the Rise of Legion series.
 The event featured 33 female teams competing for a prize pool of $1,000 USD.
-The event garnered significant attention when it was revealed that one player disguised himself as a female in order to participate.
+It garnered significant attention when it was revealed that one player disguised himself as a female in order to participate.
 While his team, HomeLes, did not make it past the Round of 16, it is unclear what actions were taken against him and his team.

 Apart from TYLOO.fe, teams like BAE.Sphynx, Carnage, and Celestè were some of the notable teams that participated in this year’s Legion of Valkyries.